 15. Halloween II (1981)

 The worst thing a movie can be is boring.
 1981’s Halloween II, directed by Rick Rosenthal, from a script by John Carpenter and Debra Hill, reeks of such desperation to simply get a sequel out the door that it forgets to make entertaining the audience a priority.
-After a promising opening that maintains the momentum of the 1978 predecessor’s pulse-pounding ending – including, amongst other things, someone else dressed like Michael Myers getting accidentally ran into by the police by mistake – Halloween II deflates.
+After a promising opening that maintains the momentum of the 1978 predecessor’s pulse-pounding ending – including, amongst other things, someone else dressed like Michael Myers getting accidentally ran into by a police car by mistake – Halloween II deflates.

 14. Halloween: Resurrection

 Surprisingly, this one isn’t at the bottom.
 That’s because, unlike the previous film, there’s actually some fun to be had here, in a guilty pleasure kind of way.
 The concept – a reality show where contestants record themselves in the infamous Myers house – is a novel way to get more juice out of a dying franchise.
-Look at me dead in the eyes and tell me Busta Rhymes doing karate moves on The Shape isn’t at least a little entertaining.
+Look at me dead in the eyes and tell me Busta Rhymes doing karate moves on Michael Myers isn’t at least a little entertaining.
 There’s a throwaway, breezy quality to Halloween: Resurrection that keeps it watchable.

 Sadly, that same quality is its downfall.
 This is a soulless follow-up to the loving series revitalization of Halloween H20: 20 Years Later.
 Dispatching Laurie Strode early and pivoting to an endless rotation of forgettable, yet grating all the same, younger characters is the first nail in the coffin.
 Kills that aren’t even the slightest bit memorable do the rest of the movie in.
 As a Halloween sequel, it’s a new low.
 As an early 2000s slasher, it’s indicative of the quality of the horror genre at the time.
 Maybe it’s fitting that the sequel to a film made with passionate verve should also be directed by Rick Rosenthal, just like the original Halloween.